Ancient Greek medicine: Herophilus, Erasistratus and ancient Greek anatomy

+Despite their known respect for ancient Egyptian medicine, attempts to discern any particular influence on Greek practice at this early time have not been dramatically successful because of the lack of sources and the challenge of understanding ancient medical terminology.
+It is clear, however, that the Greeks imported Egyptian substances into their pharmacopoeia, and the influence became more pronounced after the establishment of a school of Greek medicine in Alexandria.

 Nomenclature, methods and applications for the study of anatomy all date back to the Greeks.
-After Theophrastus (d.
-286 BC), the extent of original work produced was diminished.
-Though interest in Aristotle's ideas survived, they were generally taken unquestioningly.
-It is not until the age of Alexandria under the Ptolemies that advances in biology can be again found.
 The first medical teacher at Alexandria was Herophilus of Chalcedon (the father of anatomy), who differed from Aristotle, placing intelligence in the brain, and connected the nervous system to motion and sensation.
 Herophilus also distinguished between veins and arteries, noting that the latter had a pulse while the former do not.
 He did this using an experiment involving cutting certain veins and arteries in a pig's neck until the squealing stopped.
 In the same vein, he developed a diagnostic technique which relied upon distinguishing different types of pulse.
 He, and his contemporary, Erasistratus of Chios, researched the role of veins and nerves, mapping their courses across the body.

 Erasistratus connected the increased complexity of the surface of the human brain compared to other animals to its superior intelligence.
 He sometimes employed experiments to further his research, at one time repeatedly weighing a caged bird and noting its weight loss between feeding times.
 Following his teacher's researches into pneumatics, he claimed that the human system of blood vessels was controlled by vacuums, drawing blood across the body.
 In Erasistratus' physiology, air enters the body, is then drawn by the lungs into the heart, where it is transformed into vital spirit, and is then pumped by the arteries throughout the body.
 Some of this vital spirit reaches the brain, where it is transformed into animal spirit, which is then distributed by the nerves.
 Herophilus and Erasistratus performed their experiments upon criminals given to them by their Ptolemaic kings.
 They dissected these criminals alive, and "while they were still breathing they observed parts which nature had formerly concealed, and examined their position, colour, shape, size, arrangement, hardness, softness, smoothness, connection."

-Though a few ancient atomists such as Lucretius challenged the teleological viewpoint of Aristotelian ideas about life, teleology (and after the rise of Christianity, natural theology) would remain central to biological thought essentially until the 18th and 19th centuries.
-In the words of Ernst Mayr, "Nothing of any real consequence in biology after Lucretius and Galen until the Renaissance."
-Aristotle's ideas of natural history and medicine survived, but they were generally taken unquestioningly.